You too can get involved...

 [aka: "Symphony No. 2, Pt.
 2 - Epilogue";

-A piece called "Epilog" was listed as the Omnibus close theme
+A piece called "Epilogue" by "Vaughn Williams" was listed as

-Ralph Vaughan-Williams who often used that title in Symphonies,
+Ralph Vaughan-Williams did often used that title in Symphonies,

 mystery by verify that the "Omnibus" End Credits music was from